ghostfaceuk/core-chameleon/README.md

 Once the installation is complete, you should delete this file.

+**Note:** When starting a new network, ensure that your genesis delegates are split up in multiple (at least two) forging nodes.
+This ensures that there are multiple sources that broadcast new blocks to relays.
+This is important because relays cannot passively download blocks directly from forgers behind Chameleon, meaning nodes can lose sync if they miss a broadcasted block and there are no other forgers to broadcast it.

 ## Updates, Configuration and Removal

 Once installed, you can check for any updates and enable or disable the plugin on demand by running `chameleon` and specifying the action you want, for example `chameleon --update`.
 Valid actions are listed below: